jellybeansoup/ios-filedrone/README.md

 #import "FileDrone.h"
 ```

-In `applicationWillEnterForeground:` and `applicationDidBecomeActive:`, start the default file drone like so:
+In `application:didFinishLaunchingWithOptions:`, start the default file drone like so:

 ```objc
 [[JSMFileDrone defaultFileDrone] startSurveillance];